aws/karpenter-provider-aws/website/content/en/docs/concepts/disruption.md

 You can rate limit Karpenter's disruption through the NodePool's `spec.disruption.budgets`.
 If undefined, Karpenter will default to one budget with `nodes: 10%`.
 Budgets will consider nodes that are actively being deleted for any reason, and will only block Karpenter from disrupting nodes voluntarily through drift, emptiness, and consolidation.
 Note that NodePool Disruption Budgets do not prevent Karpenter from cleaning up expired or drifted nodes.

 #### Reasons
-Karpenter allows specifying if a budget applies to any of `Drifted`, `Underutilized`, or `Empty`.
+Karpenter allows specifying if a budget applies to any of `Drifted`, `Underutilized`, or `Empty` and additional CloudProvider-specific reasons.
 When a budget has no reasons, it's assumed that it applies to all reasons.
 When calculating allowed disruptions for a given reason, Karpenter will take the minimum of the budgets that have listed the reason or have left reasons undefined.

 #### Nodes
 When calculating if a budget will block nodes from disruption, Karpenter lists the total number of nodes owned by a NodePool, subtracting out the nodes owned by that NodePool that are currently being deleted and nodes that are NotReady.
 If the number of nodes being deleted by Karpenter or any other processes is greater than the number of allowed disruptions, disruption for this node will not proceed.